abbisQQ/Server-Client-in-python-simple-and-threaded-for-more-than-one-connection-at-a-time/README.md

 - Assign t.daemon = True
 - Start the thread with t.start()

-2. Store the jobs in a queue because threades looking for jobs in queues and not in lists
+2. Store the jobs in a queue

 3. Create a work function and get the Queue
 - if the job id  is 1 then handle the connections